Frequently Asked

 When can I sign up?
 Where can I learn more?

-Applications for the CCPU Health Care Fund are now available.
+Applications for the CCPU Health Care Fund are available on our website.
 Sign up to get updates via text or email on www.ccpuhealth.org.
 Be sure to enroll in a Qualified Health Plan during open enrollment to ensure you are eligible for the CCPU’s Health Care Fund benefits.

 What is a premium?